bgamari/ghc-wiki-import/typeable/with-typeable.md

 Currently, `withTypeable` cannot be written in Haskell, but it is straightforward to write in Core.
 Can we fix this?

+A facility like this is needed by Edward Kmett: see [2439\#comment:25](https://gitlab.staging.haskell.org/ghc/ghc/issues/2439)

 ## Fully general approach